 Equality and Diversity at Cardiff Metropolitan University

-At Cardiff Metropolitan University, we are committed to promoting and implementing best practice in Equality and Diversity (E&D).
-We wish to work beyond the legislative requirements in the delivery of E&D policies, and we aim for equality of opportunity to be embedded in everything we do.
-We see Cardiff Metropolitan University as an organisation where diversity is valued, equality is promoted and our services are delivered to support all staff and students.
+Cardiff Metropolitan University is committed to promoting and implementing best practice in Equality and Diversity (E&D).
+It wishes to work beyond the legislative requirements in the delivery of E&D policies, and it aims for equality of opportunity to be embedded in everything it does.
+Cardiff Metropolitan University is an organisation where diversity is valued, equality is promoted and services are delivered to support all staff and students.

-At Cardiff Metropolitan University, we are aware of the need to recognise people’s identities as multi-dimensional.
+Cardiff Metropolitan University is aware of the need to recognise people’s identities as multi-dimensional.
 Referring to the current equality legislative context, there are some six or seven identified equality strands – protected groups of people.
 These ‘strands’ include disability, sexual orientation, age, gender, race, religion and belief.
-People can fall into several equality strands – there is ‘inter-sectionality’ i.e. multiple identities.
+People can fall into several equality strands – ‘inter-sectionality’ i.e. multiple identities.